clusterio/clusterio/docs/writing-plugins.md

 barMetric.labels(String(this.instance.id)).set(someValue);
 ```

-Metrics are automatically registered to the default registry, and this default registry is automatically polled by the controller on slaves.
+Metrics are automatically registered to the default registry, and this default registry is automatically polled by the controller on hosts.
-This means that it's important that you place the definition of the metric at module level so that it's not created more than once over the lifetime of a slave.
+This means that it's important that you place the definition of the metric at module level so that it's not created more than once over the lifetime of a host.
 Since the metrics remember their values and would continue to be exported after an instance is shutdown, there's code at instance shutdown that removes all the values where the `instance_id` label matches the id of the instance shut down.

 For statistics you need to update on collection there's an `onMetrics` hook on both controller and instance plugins that is run before the metrics in the default registry are collected.